-Don’t let the strip mall location fool you, Michelin-starred Jitlada is your go-to option for affordable, fast, and flavorful Thai food with none of the fuss.
-Chef/owner Sarintip “Jazz” Singsanong has built a cult following since she and her brother took over the restaurant in 2006, specializing in comforting Southern Thai dishes that remind them of home.
-Be mindful that their “medium spicy” food label requires a glass of water on-hand and that enduring their spicy challenge just might permanently sear your taste buds.
-The green mussels curry are a standout dish, and the super-spicy, lettuce-wrapped burger that finally got added to the menu after years of being a by-request-only dish is one of the best in LA.
+Chef/owner Sarintip “Jazz” Singsanong has built a cult following since she and her brother, the late Chef Tui Sungkamee, took over Jitlada in 2006, specializing in Southern Thai dishes that reminded them of home.
+Be warned that their “medium spicy” food label packs real heat, and that enduring their spicy challenge just might permanently sear your taste buds.
+The green mussels in curry is a standout dish, and the super-spicy, lettuce-wrapped burger that finally got added to the menu after years of being a by-request-only dish is one of the best in LA.

 How to order: Walk-ins only for dine-in.
 Call 323-667-9809 for takeout; delivery through UberEats, DoorDash, and Grubhub.